 CoPilot GPS (iOS/Android): This app is free to use however you’ll have to purchase features such as turn-by-turn and voice navigation for quite a modest amount.
 App Store Rating: 4.2/5

-Google Maps (iOS/Android): The turn-by-turn directions to places works offline if you search for them while you’re connected to wifi, but we haven’t tried it out.
+Google Maps (iOS/Android): The turn-by-turn directions to places works offline if you search for them while you’re connected to wifi, but I haven’t tried it out.
 App Store Rating: 4.5/5

 Locus Map Pro (Android): Locus is highly rated by Android users.
 You can import custom maps, enjoy turn-by-turn voice navigation or understand places with the incorporated Wikipedia information.
 Play Store Rating: 4.8/5